Are You a Closet Hoarder?

 When some renovations were being undertaken at my house, I asked the builder if I should keep several sheets of the unused aluminum roofing.

 “Do you intend to use them within the next two years?” he asked me.

 “Eh, I don’t think I will,” I replied.

 “Then get rid of them,” he advised.
-Now, fifteen years later, they are still snuggly tucked away in a corner of my shed.
+Now, fifteen years later, they are still snuggly tucked away in the corner of my shed.
 I am still trying to come up with a good use for them.

 So, as you walk by the security fence and lengths of two-by-four, half a bag of cement and a used paint tin catch your eye, do not offer the foreman a handful of dollars in exchange for these coveted goods.
-They may embellish your storeroom in the short-term, but in twenty years’ time they will simply be known as clutter.
+They may embellish your storeroom in the short-term, but in twenty years’ time, they will simply be known as clutter.